 Taking Focus Factor

 There were two of us testing Focus Factor Original.
-We both took the supplement for a period of 6 weeks, getting through two 180 capsule bottles each.
+We both took the supplement for a period of 6 weeks, getting through two 180-capsule bottles each.
+(Edit: They no longer do 180-capsule bottles, only 60.)

-There are no stimulants in Focus Factor which is great for those who are averse to caffeine.
-However, I must admit that I prefer nootropics that give an instant energy boost in addition to long lasting energy sources – and Focus Factor does neither.
+There are no stimulants in the Original Focus Factor, which is great for those who are averse to caffeine.
+However, I must admit that I prefer nootropics that give an instant energy boost in addition to long-lasting energy sources – and Focus Factor does neither, unless you opt for Max Strength.

 One of the best things going for Focus Factor is the lack of side effects associated with it.

-When testing, both of our testers experienced no negative side effects whatsoever, and the study data also backs this up – with the placebo group actually reporting the same or more side effects than the control group- with the exception of headaches which was around double with those taking Focus Factor than those taking the placebo.
+Neither of us experienced any negative side effects whatsoever, and the study data also backs this up.
+In this study, the placebo group actually reported the same or more side effects than the control group, with the exception of headaches, which was around double for those taking Focus Factor than those taking the placebo.

 Does Focus Factor Work?

-Both myself and the other tester both felt more focused when taking Focus Factor.
-The impact wasn’t immediate, but after a few days of taking it, we both felt positive effects – particularly during the afternoon writing sessions.
+Us testers also felt more focused when taking Focus Factor.
+The impact wasn’t immediate, but after a few days of taking it, we both felt positive effects – particularly during the afternoon, when I personally often experience a bit of a slump in productivity (frustratingly!).

 I also prefer the feeling I get from other nootropics such as NooCube and VyvaMind.